IamSierraCharlie/Contrastech_Python_API_for_Linux_AND_Windows/README.md

 - Python Modules -> c_types, opencv2, numpy
 - The Contrastech Software Development Kit for Linux (x86) (aka iCentral) - this includes the driver required to run the camera in Linux and can be found at http://contrastech.com/content/?906.html

+### Getting this SDK to work
+Review and/or run ImageGrabDemo.py with a Contrastech USB3 Camera such as the Mars 1300-201uc and it should work.
+There are examples on how to send commands to the camera.
+It is recommended you review the Contrastech SDK for commands that work.
+Another useful place is the XML file stored on the camera (every camera keeps a file on it that provides its functionality)

 ### Known Issues
 - the version of opencv to install should be from the menpo channel - install with 'conda install -c menpo opencv3'
 - the software and driver from ContrasTech is only known to work up to Ubuntu 16.04.
 I have checked with the support